seL4/camkes-tool/docs/index.md

 the cache must be flushed to ensure the data is actually in the buffer.

 CAmkES provides a mechanism for flushing the cache, but currently it is a no-op on all architectures other than ARM.
+On x86, the DMA engine is cache-coherent, so there's no reason to explicitly flush the cache after writing to a cached hardware dataport.

 #### Marking a hardware dataport as cached